Uvaria dulcis: Taxonomy

 The most recent taxonomic analysis (2018) shows for taxonomic traits (anatomical features), the species is in a clade with Uvaria cuneifolia and Uvaria pauciovulata, and these are in a clade with U. hahnii, U. ferruginea, and U. siamensis.

-However their dna analysis showed U. dulcis in a clade with Uvaria dasoclema and U. ferruginea, embedded in a clade with U. hahnii.
+However, their DNA analysis showed U. dulcis in a clade with Uvaria dasoclema and U. ferruginea, embedded in a clade with U. hahnii.

-The species was named by the French botanist Michel Félix Dunal (1789-1856), in 1817.
+The species was named by the French botanist Michel Félix Dunal (1789–1856), in 1817.
 He was chair of natural history at the University of Montpellier for 40 years.
 He described the taxa in the work Monographie de la famille des anonacées.

-The taxa was known as Anomianthus heterocarpus from 1858, as described by the Swiss botanist Heinrich Zollinger (1818-59), who worked and died in Jawa.
-The Orcadian botanist James Sinclair (1913-68), of the Royal Botanic Garden Edinburgh and the Singapore Botanic Gardens, recognised that the species epithet dulcis had priority and the taxa became known as Anomianthus dulcis from 1958.
+The taxa was known as Anomianthus heterocarpus from 1858, as described by the Swiss botanist Heinrich Zollinger (1818–1859), who worked and died in Jawa.
+The Orcadian botanist James Sinclair (1913–1968), of the Royal Botanic Garden Edinburgh and the Singapore Botanic Gardens, recognised that the species epithet dulcis had priority and the taxa became known as Anomianthus dulcis from 1958.
 In 2009 phylogenetic analysis by Zhou, Su and Saunders showed that the genus Anomianthus was part of the Uvaria genus and the name U. dulcis was once more accepted.
 J.F.
 Maxwell had considered the plant was in the Uvaria genus in 1975.

 Description

-A sarmentose shrub or woody climber (liana), up to 30m in length.
+A sarmentose shrub or woody climber (liana), up to in length.
 The leaves range from elliptic to broadly-elliptic, to shortly-obovate with a subcordate to shortly-cordate base and acute apex.
 The flowers of the plant are yellowish-green and fragrant, and the fruits are yellow and red in colour.
 Petals are narrow, inner petals are narrower, the inner petals have a pair of marginal glands (nectaries).
 The carpels have one or two ovules.
-Distinguishing features include: the broadly-elliptic to shortly-obovate leaves with retuse to shortly-cordate base and acute apex; 15-18 subparallel leaf-veins, which frequently branch basally and medially; tomentose indument on younger shoots, sparse later, becoming subglabrous, except over midrib which is tomentose with about 1mm long erect hairs; the inner petals glands; coriaceous to membranous, flattened petals, at first broadly-elliptical to acute, then expanding at maturity to obovate to acute, about 21.5 by 11.5mm in size; about 14-16 ovules.
+Distinguishing features include: the broadly-elliptic to shortly-obovate leaves with retuse to shortly-cordate base and acute apex; 15–18 subparallel leaf-veins, which frequently branch basally and medially; tomentose indument on younger shoots, sparse later, becoming subglabrous, except over midrib which is tomentose with about 1 mm long erect hairs; the inner petals glands; coriaceous to membranous, flattened petals, at first broadly-elliptical to acute, then expanding at maturity to obovate to acute, about 21.5 by 11.5 mm in size; about 14–16 ovules.